The spiritual path is a way of life. The first step isn’t as hard as you think. You’ll find own way. You can do this.

 Let your intuition lead you to the right teachers, but don’t become a follower.
 Remember, a guru is a boat to get you across the river.
 Leave when you reach the other side.
-Swim if you are just floating down the river.
+Swim on your own if you need to.
+Don’t just float down the river just because you have a need to belong.
 Otherwise, keep moving but don’t forget to stop and rest.
-Remember that you’ll need time to rest and normalize what you are learning.
+A point often overlooked is that you’ll need time to rest and normalize what you are learning.
 You need time to understand the lessons.
 Constantly ask yourself the question, “what is the lesson.”
 Life is all about lessons.
 Listen to your heart.

-Keep a Spiritual Journal.
+.
 Consider it your own bible.
 You’ll have serval over time, and they will be a useful resource.
 It’s your way of documenting your journey.
 And, it will help you see your incremental growth.
 Practice automatic writing often.
 Look for messages in your own writing.

 help others on the path

-Help others find their own spiritual path.
+It is equally important to help others find their own spiritual path.
 Helping others is part of the lesson.
 You’ll never understand something better than when you teach others.
 Don’t discount this part of your journey.
 You may be walking your own path, but that doesn’t mean you must walk it alone.